MorningLightMountain713/FluxVault/README.md

 # FluxVault
-Flux Vault - load private data into running docker
+Flux Vault - load private data into running container

-The goal of this is to provide a way to securely load passwords in a running Flux Docker
+The goal of this package is to provide a way to securely load passwords and private data into a running Flux application / container.

 vault.py defines two Classes FluxAgent and FluxNode an application can create a custom class which will allow configurating and also expanding the functionality.